alisonthemonster/Presently/StoreListing.md

 ## English
+*[NOTE TO TRANSLATORS: please keep the following line under 50 characters long]*

+Presently: A gratitude journal

+*[NOTE TO TRANSLATORS: please keep the following line under 80 characters long]*

 Celebrate your daily life with Presently, a free & private gratitude journal

+*[NOTE TO TRANSLATORS: no length limits below this point, translate however you like!]*

 Practice gratitude with this simple, always free, and private gratitude journaling app.